 I started a low-buy year for 2021.
 TL;DR: it’s been easier than I thought it would be.

 What’s a low-buy year?

 It’s a year of buying way less stuff.
 It’s essentially a more lenient variant of its strict cousin, the No-Buy Year.
 While the latter pretty much only allows for the purchase and consumption of food and essentials, you stipulate your own rules on a low-buy and can, for example, buy new shoes if you need them, purchase an app if it it’s reasonable and justifiable, or get an occasional meal out.

-Both schools are essentially methods to reign in your consumer habits and bid farewell to excessive spending.
+Both schools are essentially methods to rein in your consumer habits and bid farewell to excessive spending.
 The reasons for doing so are personal and manifold.
 Maybe you have too much stuff at home and you don’t know where to put it all.
 Maybe you’re planning to downsize to a smaller place.
 Perhaps you’re trying to get a grip on credit card debt, shopping addiction, or a tendency to hoard.
 Or maybe you were unexpectedly laid off and have simply had to cut way back on spending.

 Whatever your situation and motivation may be, having a framework for cutting costs can set you up for success.
 Here are five steps to get you going on your low-buy journey: